Kmeakin/walrus-report/src/30-implementation.md

 Code-generation of enum values is more complicated: this is because an enum can take on one of many different variants at different points in the program.
-Which particular variant the enum is currently occupying is tracked by the enum's *tag* or *discriminant*: an integer of appropriate bitwidth ^[in the case of 0 or 1 variants, the discriminant is represented by a 0-typle, `{}`, as LLVM does not have an `i0` type] to represent all possible variants, where $width = log_{256} (num\_variants)$ .
-The enum value must occupy enough memory to be able to accomodate all possible variants, so the enum type is defined to LLVM as a pair of the tag-integer and an anonymous struct representing the fields of the variant with the largest size in memory, and then we cast to other variants as appropriate when constructing enums or pattern matching over them.
+Which particular variant the enum is currently occupying is tracked by the enum's *tag* or *discriminant*: an integer of appropriate bit-width ^[in the case of 0 or 1 variants, the discriminant is represented by a 0-tuple, `{}`, as LLVM does not have an `i0` type] to represent all possible variants, where $width = log_{256} (num\_variants)$ .
+The enum value must occupy enough memory to be able to accommodate all possible variants, so the enum type is defined to LLVM as a pair of the tag-integer and an anonymous struct representing the fields of the variant with the largest size in memory, and then we cast to other variants as appropriate when constructing enums or pattern matching over them.